fan-droide/hiaudio_template/README.md

 pip install -r requirements.txt
 ```

-### Edit the .env file with the Google OAuth client information
+### Create an .env file with the Google OAuth client information
 ```bash
 # Google Values: https://console.cloud.google.com/apis/credentials
 # SECRET_KEY is independent and can be self-elected